MohiuddinRabby/react-micro-blog/README.md

 #### Use project
 ----
 - You can either use your git commands to clone the project or you can simple download the whole Project
-- To install dependencies (follow the steps)
+- To install dependencies and run locally (follow the steps)
-> npm run
+> npm install

-- To run locally

 >npm start